toddbluhm/sinon-bluebird/README.md

 ### Spies

-All spy methods are identical to `sinon`'s version except it automatically unwraps the bluebird promise (if a promise is returned) and compares directly to the unwrapped value.
+All spy methods are identical to [sinons](http://sinonjs.org/docs/#spies-api) version except it automatically unwraps the bluebird promise (if a promise is returned) and compares directly to the unwrapped value.
 We append the word `Promise` to each method to denote it unwraps a promise.

 #### Return Value Methods